-Coal demand and price are determined by numerous factors beyond the control of Corsa including the domestic and international demand for steel and steel products; the availability of competitive coal supplies; the supply and demand for domestic and foreign coal; seasonal changes in the demand for Corsa's coal; interruptions due to transportation delays; proximity to, and capacity and cost of, transportation facilities; air emission standards for coal fired power plants; inflation; political and economic conditions; global or regional political events and trends; international events and trends; international exchange rates; the cost implications to Corsa in response to regulatory changes, administrative and judicial decisions; production costs in major coal producing regions; the price and availability of alternative fuels, including the effects of technology developments; the effect of worldwide energy conservation efforts; future limitations on utilities' ability to use coal as an energy source due to the regulation and/or taxation of greenhouse gases under climate change initiatives; and various other market forces.
+Coal demand and price are determined by numerous factors beyond the control of Corsa including the domestic and international demand for steel and steel products; the availability of competitive coal supplies; the supply and demand for domestic and foreign coal; seasonal changes in the demand for Corsa's coal; interruptions due to transportation delays; proximity to, and capacity and cost of, transportation facilities; air emission standards for coal fired power plants and coke ovens; inflation; political and economic conditions; global or regional political events and trends; international exchange rates; the cost implications to Corsa in response to regulatory changes, administrative and judicial decisions; production costs in major coal producing regions; the price and availability of alternative fuels, including the effects of technology developments; the effect of worldwide energy conservation efforts; future limitations on utilities' ability to use coal as an energy source due to the regulation and/or taxation of greenhouse gases under climate change initiatives; and various other market forces.

 An increase in demand for coal could attract new investors to the coal industry, which could result in the development of new mines and increased production capacity throughout the industry.
 An oversupply in world markets could occur.
-The general downturn in the economies of Corsa's significant markets occurred in 2012 and continued throughout 2013, 2014, 2015 and part of 2016 and again in 2020.
-Significant changes in the demand for steel products has reduced, and could continue to reduce, the demand for metallurgical coal.
-Similarly, if less expensive ingredients could be used in substitution for metallurgical coal in the integrated steel mill process, the demand for metallurgical coal would materially decrease.
+The general downturn in the economies of Corsa's significant markets occurred in 2012 and continued throughout 2013, 2014, 2015 and part of 2016 and again in 2020 continuing to mid-2021.
+Significant changes in the demand for steel products has increased and the demand for metallurgical coal has followed this trend.
+If less expensive ingredients could be used in substitution for metallurgical coal in the integrated steel mill process, the demand for metallurgical coal could materially decrease.
 The combined effects of any or all of these factors on coal price or volume cannot be predicted.